moh-ismailll/Automated-Load-Transient-Testing-/README.md

 - Use Edge Trigger mode
 - Trigger on the falling edge (to capture voltage dip)
 - Set trigger level at 97% of nominal voltage
-- Capture waveform in Single-shot mode
+- Capture waveform in Single mode

 ### 7. Perform Transient Measurement
 The load step is triggered and the oscilloscope measures: